smartdevicelink/sdl_evolution/proposals/nnnn-remote_atf_testing.md

  - Close Connection(connection) -> status.

 ### RPCs for SDL life cycle management:
 Testing of some SDL functionality (i.e. Resumption flow) requires performing of ignition cycles.
-For SDL ignition cycle means that it will be stopped and started again (with additional notifications before stop).
-So ATF need to control SDL life cycle.
+For the SDL ignition cycle, that means it will be stopped and started again (with additional notifications before stop).
+So ATF will need to control the SDL life cycle.
-This can be done only with Remote ATF Adapter on remote workstation.
+This can only be done with a Remote ATF Adapter on a remote workstation.

 The following RPCs are required:
  - Start SDL.